1-2-3 Magic: Timeout

 Time Out Tips and Appropriate Use

-• Use a timer set with the least amount of time you think will work.
+• Use a timer set for the shortest time you think will work.

 • Find an appropriate place, free from distractions, where you can monitor the child.
 Usually, a space that is boring, safe, well-lit, and ventilated is never scary or humiliating.